By Roger Meslar, BARBRI Sr. Director of MBE Testing and Assessments

 - Lastly, carefully read the answer choices provided to find the one that best fits the answer you arrived at using the steps above.

 Some people think it might be better to skip the difficult questions and come back to them at the end.
 We advise you not to hold hard questions.
-At the end, you’re tired and your critical thinking skills are at their lowest.
+At the end of the test, you’re tired and your critical thinking skills are at their lowest.

-BARBRI’s MBE success learning path, combined with knowing where you are on the bar exam curve before you sit for the actual MBE exam, are core to helping you study smarter, not harder, and are just a couple of the many reasons BARBRI continues to be the most successful bar review course.
-We look forward to being your partner.
-Learn more about how BARBRI Bar Review works.
+Check out more U.S. bar exam study tips.
+BARBRI’s MBE success learning path, combined with knowing where you are on the bar exam curve before you sit for the actual MBE, help you study smarter, not harder.